xeolabs/xeoEngine-experiment/README.md

     iframe: "myIFrame"
 });

-/* Add a scene actor - this will be the root of our actor hierarchy
+/* Add a scene actor
- * and will provide a scene graph to its child actors.
  */
 engine.call("addActor", {
     type: "scene",
     actorId: "myScene"
 });

-/* Add a teapot actor as a child of the scene actor.
-This will create
+/* Add a teapot to the scene
- * a teapot in the scene graph.
  */
 engine.call("myScene/addActor", {
     type: "objects/prims/teapot",
     yPos: 2
 });

-/* Add a camera actor as a second child of the scene actor.
-This will control the
+/* Add a camera to the scene
- * scene graph's "lookat" node.
  */
 engine.call("myScene/addActor", {
     type: "camera",
     actorId: "myCamera"
 });

-/* Subscribe to "eye" messages published by the camera actor whenever its eye
+/* Subscribe to "eye" messages published by the camera whenever its eye
  * position changes.
 See how we specify a path down through the actor hierarchy
  * to the camera actor's "eye" topic.
  */
 engine.subscribe("myScene/myCamera/eye",
     function (update) {
         var eye = update.eye;
         //..
     });

-/* Call a method on the camera actor to set the eye position.
+/* Call a method on the camera to set the eye position.
- * This will cause the actor to publish a message to its "eye" topic,
+ * This will cause the camera to publish an "eye" message,
  * which we'll handle with the subscription we made above.
  */
 engine.call("myScene/myCamera/setEye", {